OffchainLabs/nitro/changelog/rauljordan-nit-4537.md

 ### Added
-- Nitro testnode support for MEL and L3s
+- Nitro metrics for MEL and L3 system test